Robin Hood effect

+The Robin Hood effect should not be mistaken for the Robinhood effect, which refers to the increasing significance and attention of small retail investors using trading platforms like Robinhood, characterized by their accessibility and low entry barriers.

 Causes

 A Robin Hood effect can be caused by a large number of different policies or economic decisions, not all of which are specifically aimed at reducing inequality.
 This article lists only some of these.

 Natural national development

 Simon Kuznets argued that one major factor behind levels of economic inequality is the stage of economic development of a country.
 Kuznets described a curve-like relationship between level of income and inequality, as shown.
 That theory prescribes that countries with very low levels of development will have relatively equal distributions of wealth.

 As a country develops, it necessarily acquires more capital, and the owners of this capital will then have more wealth and income, which introduces inequality.
-However, eventually various possible redistribution mechanisms such as trickle down effects and social welfare programs will lead to a Robin Hood effect, with wealth redistributed to the poor.
+However, eventually various possible redistribution mechanisms such as trickle-down economics and social welfare programs will lead to a Robin Hood effect, with wealth redistributed to the poor.
 Therefore, more developed countries move back to lower levels of inequality.